ragzilla/telepoller/README.md

 snmp bulk polling, using influxdata/telegraf as a baseline

 * git clone
-* build telepoller_X binary by cd'ing to folder
+* build telepoller_X binary by cd'ing to folder and running 'go build'
 * copy telepoller_X.conf.dist to telepoller_X.conf
 * customize as necessary
 * configure telegraf to listen to telepoller_X.response topics